taylor griffith t KG9 NwHf0 unsplash

-I don’t know about you, but I’m personally grossed out that people let their dog drink from the toilet.
+I don’t know about you, but I’m personally grossed out that people let their dogs drink from the toilet.
 It turns out though, that this is pretty common!
-Especially with Great Danes, because they drink a lot of water and the toilet is essentially a never-ended source.
+Especially with Great Danes, because they drink a lot of water and the toilet is essentially a never-ending source of it.
+If you let your dog drink from the toilet, you might want to read this post.

 Let’s talk about it!